-Autonomous cars, essentially vehicles able to drive themselves with minimal or in some cases zero driver involvement, are nothing new
+Autonomous cars, essentially vehicles able to drive themselves with minimal or in some cases zero driver involvement,

 .
 In fact, here at Motor Authority we’ve already seen a number of them driving down highways, around race tracks, and perhaps even at a neighborhood near you

 However, their application in the world of production cars is yet to be seen, though that all looks set to change with the introduction of the brand new 2013 Mercedes-Benz S-Class due next year.

 The new S-Class is expected to debut an autonomous driving feature that will allow a driver to let go of the controls during heavy traffic.
 Relying on a series of camera and radar based monitoring systems, the new S-Class should be able to follow a traffic queue at speeds of up to 25 mph, which means it should even be able to navigate curves in the road.

 The system “allows the driver to concentrate on other things” in traffic, Mercedes engineer Dr. Stefan Schweher revealed to Auto Express